dhirajdatascientist/Languages/Language/Kannada/001_Kannada.md

     - Nanna hesaru Rama.
 1. Where is your house?
     - Nimma mane elli?
-1. My house is in Jayanagara
+1. My house is in Bengaluru
-    - Nanna mane Jayanagaradalli.
+    - Nanna mane Bengaluru.
 1. Had your breakfast?
     - thindi aitha? or Tiffin aitha?